Suicide attacks in the North Caucasus conflict: Summary

-Radical rebel commander Shamil Basayev and his extremist gang, Riyadus-Salikhin Reconnaissance and Sabotage Battalion of Chechen Martyrs, claimed responsibility for many of them.
+Radical rebel commander Shamil Basayev and his extremist gang, Riyadus-Salikhin Reconnaissance and Sabotage Battalion of Chechen Martyrs, claimed responsibility for a number of them.

 In late 2004, following the Beslan disaster, attacks (excluding those against the Kadyrov regime) ceased for four years due to major changes in tactics employed by the separatist movement.
 The reason for this was cited as a certain amount of shame over Beslan on the part of the Chechen separatists.
 A spokesman said in 2004 that "A bigger blow could not have been dealt on us. ...
 People around the world will think that Chechens are beasts and monsters if they could attack children."

 The bombings resumed by 2008 and in April 2009.
 Caucasus Emirate leader Doku Umarov announced the reactivation of the Riyadus-Salikhin extremist gang, which had been disbanded in 2006 at the behest of Umarov's predecessor Sheikh Abdul Halim.
-Numerous attacks were then conducted during what Umarov called the "year of offensive".
+Multiple attacks were then conducted during what Umarov called the "year of offensive".
 The Emirate's leadership has been compelled to revert to the tactic of istishhad by the influx of volunteers, which has coincided with a severe shortage of food and weapons.